Jian87/web-app/README.md

 ##
-this is a school project. still working...
+this is a school project.
 =======
 ## web app development